Skip to main content

 The most common toxins in harmful algal blooms in Oregon are microcystins and cylindrospermopsin.
 Exposure to these toxins can produce symptoms of numbness, tingling and dizziness that can lead to difficulty breathing or heart problems and require immediate medical attention.
 Symptoms of skin irritation, weakness, diarrhea, nausea, cramps and fainting should also receive medical attention if they persist or worsen.
 Children and pets are particularly susceptible.

 Swallowing or inhaling water droplets should be avoided, as well as skin contact with water by humans or animals.
-Drinking water from these bodies of water is especially dangerous.
-Oregon Public Health officials advise campers and other visitors to recreation sites that toxins cannot be removed by boiling, filtering or treating the water with camping-style filters.
+Drinking water from affected bodies of water is especially dangerous.
+Toxins cannot be removed by boiling, filtering or treating the water with camping-style filters.

 Oregon Public Health recommends that people who choose to eat fish from waters where algae blooms are present should remove all fat, skin and organs before cooking since toxins are more likely to collect in these tissues.